March against crime held in the Bronx following recent murders

-CASTLE HILL, Bronx (WABC) --A march against crime got underway in the Bronx Wednesday night.
+CASTLE HILL, Bronx (WABC) --A march against crime was held in the Bronx Wednesday night in the aftermath of recent murders.

-The march includes religious and community leaders and anti-violence groups, along with the Bronx District Attorney and police officials.
-Marchers wore white to signify peace.
+The march included religious and community leaders and anti-violence groups, along with the Bronx District Attorney and police officials.
+Some of the marchers wore white to signify peace.

 While overall crime in New York City is down, murders are up in the borough this year.